Scale invariance vs conformal invariance: Statement of the problem

 so that we can construct the special conformal current $K_{\mu}^{(\rho)} = \left[\rho_\nu x^2 - 2x_\nu(\rho_\sigma x^\sigma)\right] T^{\nu}_{\ \mu}$.\footnote{Note that unlike scale invariance, we have to assume that the energy-momentum tensor is symmetric here.
 We need the Lorentz invariance for the special conformal invariance to exist as can be seen from the algebra (\ref{groupsp}).}

-In the literature, it is often claimed that the inversion and translation generates the full conformal transformation.
+In the literature, it is often claimed that the inversion and the translation generate the full conformal transformation.
 This is true because $K_\mu = I P_\mu I$ with $I$ generating space-time inversion $ x^\mu \to \frac{{x}^\mu}{{x}^2}$, but the converse may not hold.
 Invariance under the conformal algebra does not imply invariance under the inversion (see e.g. \cite{Hortacsu:2001bp}\cite{Weinberg:2010fx} for a related comment).
 The point is that inversion is a disconnected component of the conformal group and it is only an outer automorphism.
 We can see it explicitly if we recall that the action of inversion on the cylinder $\mathbb{S}^{d-1} \times \mathbb{R}^1$ is given by the time reversal (on $\mathbb{R}^1$) in the radial quantization of conformal field theories.
-We refer e.g. to \cite{Ginsparg:1988ui}\cite{DiFrancesco:1997nk} for the radial quantization in $d=2$.
+We refer e.g. to \cite{Ginsparg:1988ui}\cite{DiFrancesco:1997nk} for the radial quantization in $d=2$ dimension.
 The similar construction is possible in any $d\ge 2$ \cite{Fubini:1972mf}.
-The time-reversal may or may not be a symmetry of the theory on $\mathbb{S}^{d-1} \times \mathbb{R}^1$.
+The time-reversal may or may not be a symmetry of the theory on $\mathbb{S}^{d-1} \times \mathbb{R}^1$ as is the case in flat Minkowski space-time.

 Energy-momentum tensor is not unique: one can improve it without spoiling the conservation law (\ref{conserve}):

 Belinfante showed \cite{Belinfante} that by using the ambiguity, one can always make it symmetric when the theory is Poincar\'e invariant (see also \cite{Dumitrescu:2011iu}) by explicitly constructing $B_{\mu\nu\rho}$ from the spin current